 The small park opposite of the Mirror Bows is where I told Honey to hide during the race.
 With her hair died black and cut short, and giant dark sunglasses, Crazy and his gang should not recognize her, I figured.
 But noticed in her eyes that she was far from convinced.

 As the track moves onward from Mirabeau, the Monégasques seem to have run out of inspiration.
 It indeed takes all the way to the last turn to come up on La Rascasse, which is non other than good old Race Case.
 Even if irony may get one a long way, at Monaco they seem to have overstepped the marker a bit.
 Race Case… Nothing around this track is really racy.
-Except maybe the bikini’s… or lack of them, on the yachts in the harbour behind the Chicane.
+Except maybe the bikini’s… or lack of them, on the yachts in the harbor behind the Chicane.

 But even that titties spectacle can not mask that Monaco has, in essence, boiled down to an excuse for those not brave enough for Marseille.
 Insufficiently wild at heart for Marbella.
 Or just too shy for the nudity of Saint-Tropez breast.

 The result is a somewhat drowsy paradise for fashionable socialites, who pretend to adore drama.
-But in reality only hope to hold on to their peaceful wealth, until they blow their last breath.
+But in reality only hope to hold on to their peaceful wealth until they blow their last breath.

 Those competing in a race here, are however advised to not drop their alertness.
 Not that the overtaking requires much concentration, passing being sheer impossible around the place.
 But you have to be right on the edge just to avoid damaging the car before even storming up Beau Rivage on that first lap.

 It is no different this time around.
 The top five or so manage to wiggle their pretty little six cylinder asses through Stained Devotion and prepare to assault Beau Rivage.
 Behind, the inevitable domino principle enters the equitation.
 Frederiksson and Mikula are both eyeing the same piece of real estate.
 That forces Gardiner to slow on the inside line.
 Which leaves Hlavac precious little room to move.
 Whited has anticipated it all and comes to a near stand still to avoid them.
 When the inevitable compulsory charger enters the play and obviously fails to avoid the congestion.
-This year, Bos assumes the honours, hitting Whited, slightly launching his car.
+This year, Bos assumes the honors, hitting Whited, slightly launching his car.

 That is why I stayed in my box, forfeiting any chance of bettering my time, while holding 15th spot on the grid.
 And happily let 5 other cars pull ahead of me.
 Handing me 20th and a starting position on the coveted outside line.